atsushii/Neural-Machine-Translation-Project/README.md

  So decoder output is not correspond with decoder input, it is ahead by 1 timestep from decoder input.
  Loss is calculated on the predict output from each time step and errors are backpropageted to update the parameter of model.

+ Without teacher forcing the hidden state will be updated by wrong prediction it means error will not decrease.